arximboldi/lager/doc/reducers.rst

 operator to the last output and the next input.

-The **reducer** is the binary operation that we use to *reduce* a sequence of actions to a single model state.
-It is last argument to ``accumulate``.
+The **reducer** is the binary operation that we use to *reduce* a sequence of actions to a single model state---it is the last argument we passed to ``accumulate``.

 .. note:: *Reduce*, also known as *fold*, is one of the most important
-          `higher-order functions`_ in functional programming, since it provides a general mechanism for performing sequential computations
+          `higher-order functions`_ in functional programming, because
+          it provides a general mechanism for performing iterative sequential computations.
+Transducers_ are a powerful
-          over a state.
-Transducers_ are a cool abstraction based on the idea of *transforming reducers*.
+          abstraction based on the idea of *transforming reducers*.

 .. _std::accumulate: https://en.cppreference.com/w/cpp/algorithm/accumulate
 .. _transducers: https://www.youtube.com/watch?v=vohGJjGxtJQ